 On May 18, 2016, pursuant to the Stockholders Agreement, upon the closing of the Bright House Transaction, Liberty Broadband purchased from Charter approximately 3.7 million additional shares of Charter Class A common stock at a price per share of \$191.33 following adjustment by the applicable exchange ratios, for an aggregate purchase price of \$700 million.
-Liberty Broadband funded its \$700 million purchase in shares of Charter through cash on hand and margin loan draws (note 6).
+Liberty Broadband funded its \$700 million purchase in shares of Charter through cash on hand and margin loan draws, as discussed in note 6.